ibm-cloud-docs/pattern-zerto-dr-vcf/service-management-design.md

 Monitoring a Zerto Replication environment is crucial to ensure the health, performance, and reliability of the replication processes.
 Ensure effective monitoring of your Zerto replication environment by following these best practices.

 ## Considerations
-{: #considerations}
+{: #monitoring-considerations}

-Below are key considerations for service management:
+Key considerations for service management:

 ### **Infrastructure monitoring:**
 {: #infrastructuremonitoring}